-Fredericks Peebles & Morgan’s Sacramento Office is seeking an Associate Attorney with 2-5 years of experience in advising businesses or governmental entities on regulatory and litigation matters before federal, state, tribal or local agencies.
+Our office in Sacramento, CA. is seeking an Associate Attorney.
 Candidates must possess strong academic credentials as well as excellent organization, research, writing, and analytical skills.
 In addition, membership to the California State Bar is required.

 To be considered, please provide a cover letter, resume, and a copy of your law school transcript to: